 The Group enters into commercial services agreements with companies that provide services for the Group's airports.
-These agreements vary depending on the service provided and are typically dependent on a variable component, determined by the number of sales made by these companies, and subject to a MAG, which does not depend on the amount of sales made.
-MAGs are fixed in each agreement for each lot and for each year of such agreement and are subject to change only in limited circumstances set forth in the relevant agreement (e.g., in circumstances where significant portions of the leased area pursuant to the agreements become unusable for a specified period of time due to airport construction) or subject to the relevant agreement being terminated in accordance with the terms set forth therein.
-Agreements entered in connection with duty free shops, speciality shops, food and beverage, advertising and other commercial activities include MAGs.
+These agreements vary depending on the service provided and are typically dependent on a variable component, determined by the number of sales made by these companies, and subject to a MAGRs, which does not depend on the amount of sales made.
+MAGRs are fixed in each agreement for each lot and for each year of such agreement and are subject to change only in limited circumstances set forth in the relevant agreement (e.g., in circumstances where significant portions of the leased area pursuant to the agreement being terminated in accordance with the terms set forth therein.
+Agreements entered in connection with duty free shops, speciality shops, food and beverage, advertising and other commercial activities include MAGRs.